Installation

 Check the setup

-You can now make sure the packages have been successfully installed: Each –version command should output the version of the package
+You can now make sure the packages have been successfully installed: each –version command should output the version of the package.
+If you installed in an environment, check it is activated or activate it

 datalad --version